progval/vmdebootstrap-raspi3/doc/overview.rst

                        installed kernel.
- --boottype=FSTYPE     Filesystem to use for the /boot partition. (default ext2) --bootflag=FLAG       Flag to set on the first partition. (default none) --roottype=FSTYPE     Filesystem to use for the / (root) partition. (default ext4) --swap=SWAPSIZE       If specified, create a swap partition of the given
+ --boottype=FSTYPE     Filesystem to use for the /boot partition. (default ext2) --bootflag=FLAG       Flag to set on the first partition. (default none) --bootoffset=SIZE     Space to leave at start of the image for bootloader --roottype=FSTYPE     Filesystem to use for the / (root) partition. (default ext4) --part-type=PART-TYPE
-                       size within the image.
+                       Partition type to use for this image. (default msdos) --swap=SWAPSIZE       If specified, create a swap partition of the given size within the image.
 Debootstrapping will fail if this results in a root partition which is too